Archive product

 History of Pastamanicni

-Mariano Mancini founded Azienda Agricola Mancini in 1938, later his son Giuseppe expanded it from 5 hectares to 70 hectares, combining farming with the development of the footwear sector.
+Mariano Mancini founded Azienda Agricola Mancini in 1938, then his son Giuseppe expanded it from 5 hectares to 70 hectares, combining agricultural work with the development of the footwear sector.
 He also passed on to his son Massimo the values of reliability and a grounded approach, which allowed him to pursue his own dreams.
-Thus, Massimo Mancini graduated in agricultural studies in Bologna under the guidance of Giorgio Stupazzoni, an economist specializing in pasta production chains.
+Thus, Massimo Mancini completed agricultural studies in Bologna under the guidance of Giorgio Stupazzoni, an economist specializing in pasta production chains.
 This is how the dream of a pasta manufacturing company was born.

-In 2010, Massimo Mancini established Mancini Pastificio Agricolo, where pasta is produced exclusively from wheat grown on the company’s own fields, surrounding the facility on all sides.
-Some call it a company in the middle of wheat fields growing on 300 hectares.
+In 2010, Massimo Mancini established Mancini Pastificio Agricolo, where pasta is produced exclusively from wheat grown on the company's own fields, surrounding the facility on all sides.
+Some call it a company in the middle of wheat fields spanning 300 hectares.

 Mission of Mancini Pastificio Agricolo

-Good Agricultural Practice is a set of features that Mancini Pastificio Agricolo applies to ensure environmentally friendly and sustainable agricultural management, aimed at producing raw materials of the highest quality and healthiness with minimal environmental impact and zero chemical residues.
+Good Agricultural Practice is a set of standards that Mancini Pastificio Agricolo applies to ensure environmentally friendly and sustainable agricultural management, aiming to produce raw materials of the highest quality and healthiness with minimal environmental impact and zero chemical residues.

 The goals of Good Agricultural Practice are: